-In 2022, a RFI Amendment to incorporate a chip and grind operation into the JTD was submitted and approved by the Riverside County Department of Environmental Health Local Enforcement Agency (LEA).
+In 2023, the 5-year solid waste facility permit modification along with an updated JTD was submitted to the Riverside County Department of Environmental Health Local Enforcement Agency (LEA).

-2022 Changes in Landfill Expansion Project Plan
+2023 Changes in Landfill Expansion Project Plan

-The El Sobrante Landfill continues to be developed in overall accordance with the Expansion Project first approved by the BOS in 1998 and with its SWFP and corresponding JTD, last revised in 2022.
-There were no changes in the Landfill Expansion Project Plan during 2022.
+The El Sobrante Landfill continues to be developed in overall accordance with the Expansion Project first approved by the BOS in 1998 and with its SWFP and corresponding JTD, last revised in 2023.
+There were no changes in the Landfill Expansion Project Plan during 2023.

-2022 Landfill Activities
+2023 Landfill Activities

-In 2022, the active areas for waste disposal operations continued in Phase 12 and Phase 13A.
+In 2023, the active areas for waste disposal operations continued in Phase 13A.

-Improvements to the Gas Collection and Control System (GCCS) were conducted in 2022.
+Improvements to the Gas Collection and Control System (GCCS) were conducted in 2023.
 Details of these GCCS related construction activities are provided below.

-- Decommissioned 39 LFG wells and brought 60 new LFG extraction wells online for a total of 413 active LFG wells - Raised over 10 LFG extraction wells to accommodate the recent lifts of waste and improve extraction in the older phases - Replaced various wellheads and added approximately 11,000 feet of high-density polyethylene (HDPE) conveyance piping - Installation of 15 dewatering pumps in LFG well and associated conveyance lines
+- Decommissioned 17 LFG wells and brought 48 new LFG extraction wells online for a total of 444 active LFG wells - Raised over 10 LFG extraction wells to accommodate the recent lifts of waste and improve extraction in the older phases - Replaced various wellheads and added approximately 8,000 linear feet of highdensity polyethylene (HDPE) conveyance piping - Installation of 24 dewatering pumps in LFG well and associated conveyance lines - Installation of a 30-inch diameter header to convey LFG from the wellfield to the flare station

-2022 Days and Hours of Operation
+2023 Days and Hours of Operation

-In 2022, the El Sobrante Landfill received waste tonnage on 308 days.
+In 2023, the El Sobrante Landfill received waste tonnage on 308 days.
 Excluding County holidays, the landfill was open six (6) days a week, Monday through Saturday, and closed on Sunday.
 The landfill, which has 24-hour disposal operations, was open from 4:00 AM on Monday to 6:00 PM on Saturday.
 The landfill was open to commercial haulers and the general public in accordance with the following schedule: